Rensselaer, New York: Rail

 One section of Amtrak's Lake Shore Limited long-distance train originates in New York City and one section originates in Boston.
 The two sections are joined at Albany-Rensselaer and travel on to Chicago as a single train.
-The eastbound Lake Shore Limited reverses the process at Albany-Rensselaer and splits into two trains for onward travel.
+The eastbound Lake Shore Limited reverses the process and splits at Albany-Rensselaer into two sections, with one section continuing south to New York City and the other continuing east to Boston.

 Electric power facilities

 Independent system operator

 Although not technically located within the bounds of the city, the New York Independent System Operator's (NYISO) headquarters shares the same zip code.
 The NYISO, formerly the New York Power Pool, operates and balances energy flows on the state's electric transmission system, administers the electric wholesale market in New York, and develops wholesale market policy with the assistance of stakeholders.

 Empire Generating Co

 Pursuant to Article X of the Public Service Law, BesiCorp-Empire Development Company LLC. (now operating as Empire Generating Co, LLC) was granted a Certificate of Environmental Compatibility and Public Need for a 505-megawatt (MW) combined cycle cogeneration plant in 2004.
 After additional filings, the project became a 670-MW (nameplate) combined cycle natural gas powered plant that went into service in September 2010.
 There are two combustion turbines whose exhaust creates steam to drive a steam turbine.
 All of the turbines are manufactured by General Electric.
 It uses an air-cooled condenser to reduce water draw.
 It is located on an 88-acre former industrial area that was owned by BASF Corporation between Riverside Avenue and the Hudson River on the west, and the Port Access Highway on the east and south.
 In 2017, it injected 2,357 GWh of electric energy into the electric transmission system.
 This is equivalent to operating at full capacity for approximately 40.9% of the year.
 For comparison, the capital region consumed 11,823 GWh of electric energy in 2017.
 Its power is sold into the electric wholesale market administered by the NYISO.

 A greenway/bikeway path was included in the final plan and was built near the plant.
 A decommission fund was established in the original order in the amount of $7 million at start of commercial operation.
 The company argued for a reduction in 2013 based upon overlooked metal salvage values, but the reduction was not granted, nor was an increase in the security amount a month later.
 In 2017, a 26-ton fan from the air cooled condenser fell on a worker and killed him during routine maintenance.
 In its 2018-2019 adopted budget, the City of Rensselaer notes a revenue of about $1.1 million from payments in lieu of taxes most of which can be assumed to come from Empire Genering LLC.
 For comparison, the City of Rensselaer notes a total budget of about $15 million for 2018–2019.